99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - Subsegments provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
   - !! namespace "AWS" for AWS SDK calls; "REMOTE" for other downstream calls.

+!!
+X-Ray gives you the ability to trace latency issues with your API Gateway APIs (integrationLatency on cloudwatch)!!

 "GetTraceSummaries":
 you can search for segments, get the list of trace IDs of the application